pslucas0212/dotNet7ForOpenShift/README.md

 my-web-app   ClusterIP   10.217.5.240   <none>        8080/TCP   105s
 ```

-Let's expose the app to the world be creating a route to the app.
+Let's expose the app to the world by creating a route to the app.
 ```
 % oc expose svc/my-web-app
 route.route.openshift.io/my-web-app exposed
 ```

-Let's see the rouute we just created
+Let's see the route we just created
 ```
 % oc get route/my-web-app
 NAME         HOST/PORT                                  PATH   SERVICES     PORT       TERMINATION   WILDCARD